-This can even go towards packing your backpack and having all of your coolers washed out and weapons functioning properly.
-Have your compound or crossbow cited in weeks in advance so that you can practice.
+This can even go towards packing your hunting pack and having all of your coolers washed out and weapons functioning properly.
+Have your compound or crossbow sighted in weeks in advance so that you can practice.

 Make reservations for hotels and campgrounds, even if they are not required.
 There’s more logistics to hunting than most people realize.
 Mainly because it is a gear intensive activity, make sure all of your gear is ready.

-Have all of your gear inspected and prepped several days in advance.
+Have all of your hunting gear inspected and prepped several days in advance.

 Preferably a week out, you already washed down all of your clothing and harnesses, cleaned and lubricated your weapon, inspected your boots, backpacks, bolts or arrows and other critical items for wear and tear, and put everything you need for your hunt in your backpack.